MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 Endpoint: [GET /api/dossiers/\{dossierId}/definition](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Dossiers%20and%20Documents/getVisualizationList)

-This endpoint returns the hierarchy for a specific dashboard in a specific project from the MicroStrategy Intelligence Server.
+This endpoint returns the hierarchy for a specific dashboard in a specific project from the Intelligence Server.
 The body of the response contains the chapters, pages, and visualizations in the dashboard.

 - Identify the project by passing the project ID in the request header.
 - Identify the dashboard by passing the dashboard ID in the path of the request.